ingchrist/telsta-job-simulation-on-forage/README.md

-# telsta-job-simulation-on-forage
+# Telstra Starter Repo :bird:

-this repo is to do job simulation given by the enterprise telstra on the website forage
+This repo has everything you need to get started on the Telstra program!